-Length: 1500 Contact Hours Program Quarter Credits: 106 / 96 Instructional Weeks Total Clock Hours: 1,500 Credential Awarded: Associate of Applied Science in Nursing Mode of Delivery: Blended/Full Distance Education.
-Courses delivered on-line are identified below; all other courses are offered in a traditional on-campus (residential) mode of delivery.
+Length: 1500 Contact Hours / 96 Instructional Weeks Program Quarter Credits: 106 Total Clock Ho ours: 1500 Credential Awarded: Associate of Applied Science in Mode of Delivery: Blended.
+Courses delivered on-line Nursing (A.A.S.) are identified below; all other courses are offered in a traditional on-campus (residential) mode of delivery.
 Online courses are delivered through a consortium agreement with Fortis College in Centerville, Ohio.
-Please note: Full Distance Education approval was sought as a temporary request due to the COVID-19 pandemic.
-The program will be delivered in blended format.
-Any courses provided as distance education will be on a strictly "as needed" basis.